 - Monitoring of all trademarks filed in the name of a specific proprietor (competitor surveillance).

 A registered trademark should be taken into use within 5 years from the termination of the registration process.
 Any non-use period should not exceed 5 years.
 If use of a trade mark has been suspended during an uninterrupted period of 5 years, the registration may be subject to deletion by way of a court decision and/or an administrative review by the Norwegian Industrial Property Office (NIPO), unless justifiable reasons for non-use exist.

 If a trademark has been used only in respect of some of the goods and/or services for which it is registered, the registration can be cancelled only in respect of those goods or services for which it has not been used.

 The mark must be used either in its registered form, or in a form that does not differ significantly from the registered form.

 Use of a trade mark with the consent from the registered owner (e.g. by a licensee) is deemed to constitute use by the registered owner.

 Use of a trademark on goods or on the packaging thereof in Norway, solely for export purposes, is also considered use of the mark.

-We strongly advise you to keep proof of use of the mark, such as marketing material, catalogues, invoices, letter-heads, etc. The material must evidence use of the mark and needs to be dated.
+We strongly advise that you keep proof of use, such as marketing material, catalogues, invoices, letter-heads, etc. The material must evidence use of the mark and needs to be dated.